 The Company is included in the consolidated US federal income tax return of BGUS.
 The Company files combined and unitary state and local income tax returns with affiliates, as well as certain separate state and local filings.
-The Company computes tax provisions in accordance with ASC 740, Income Taxes ("ASC 740") on a separate return method modified for the benefits-forloss approach.
-The Company has an intercompany tax sharing agreement with BGUS under which it settles certain current and deferred income tax receivables/payables periodically on this modified separate company basis.
+The Company computes tax provisions in accordance with ASC 740, Income Taxes ("ASC 740") on a modified separate return method.
+The Company has an intercompany tax sharing agreement with BGUS under which it settles certain current and deferred income tax receivables/ payables periodically on this modified separate company basis.